caccolillo/Ultra96_v2_repo/ps_prj/readme.txt

         a_stb  = 1'b1;
         a_cyc  = 1'b1;
         do @(posedge clk); while (!a_ack);
-        // Sample data ONE posedge after ACK.
+        // #1 after the ACK posedge lets all VHDL deltas for this time step
-        // WB_DAT_O is cleared to 0 at every rising edge then conditionally
+        // complete before we sample a_rdat.
+WB_DAT_O is cleared then driven
-        // driven in the same VHDL delta.
-Sampling on the ACK posedge itself
+        // within the same rising edge in VHDL delta cycles — the #1 advances
-        // risks reading the cleared value due to SV->VHDL delta ordering in
-        // ModelSim mixed-language simulation.
-One extra posedge guarantees
-        // the driven value has settled onto a_rdat before we capture it.
-        @(posedge clk);
+        // past all deltas so the SV side sees the final settled value.
+        #1;
         data   = a_rdat;
         @(negedge clk);
         a_stb  = 1'b0;